Cricket in the South-West of France is generously sponsored by Siddalls,

 Visit Siddalls' Web site from here.

-And still valid for season 2013 is the following:
+And still valid for season 2014 are the following items:

 Consequently, and for consistency of application, the following rule shall apply in ACCSO League and Cup matches: